cybalex/oauth_server/README.md

 1. Scopes parameter is required to get access token (if compared to default behaviour of fos oauth server, where no scope provided results in all available scopes granted)
 2. App does not require Symfony twig and forms components.
 Also, there is not fos user bundle dependency.
-I suggest the least dependencies is the best.
+I suggest the least dependencies is best.